Set-in-Stone-Productions/website/IMPLEMENTATION-PLAN.md

 ------

 Jake's Suggestions:
+Terms of Serivce:
+1. Change Text
+   - See Email for file.

+Privacy Policy:
+1. Change Text
+   - See Email for file.

+Submission Agreement
+1. Change Text
+   - See Email for file

 Home:
 1. Fix Motto on Splash Page to match footer, should read: Where Visions Sharpens Creation
 2. Change Landing Image /X/